nylon22/duper/packages/delete-auto-follow/README.md

 # @duper/delete-auto-follow

-> Delete a configured collection of auto-follow patterns.
+> Delete a configured collection of auto-follow patterns on your follower cluster

 ## Usage